Uj947nXmRqV2nRaWshKtHzTvckUUpD/ethernally/.github/pull_request_template.md

-A reference to a related issue in your repository.

-A description of the changes proposed in the pull request.
+Description of the changes proposed in the pull request:

-@mentions of the person or team responsible for reviewing proposed changes.